 R.C.: Right, Drupal 8 provides better security and data protection than Drupal 7.

 For better security and data protection Drupal 8 uses Twig – a flexible and secure system for PHP to create templates.
 Twig has been created to fit and run easily with Symfony’s way to deal with programming.
 It gives a more noteworthy division of display and rationality.
-In addition, this helps to raise the security level because PHP code will never again be inserted right into the template.
+In addition, this helps to raise the security level because you will not insert PHP code right into the template never again.
 Moreover, much the same as Symfony2, Twig expels obstructions for front-end engineers unconfident with Drupal.
 Its syntax structure is ought to be well known to developers familiar with Handlebars or other comparative frameworks.

 Q.: Good.
 You mentioned about number of new features.
 How does this additional functionality influence the download speed?
 Or it doesn’t?